ElementsProject/lightning/doc/lightning-listchannels.7.md

 to the node.
 Because channels may be bidirectional, up to 2 objects will be returned for each channel (one for each direction).

-Note that for local channels, listpeerchannels(7) gives much more detailed
-information: **listchannels** only shows public gossip information (previously it merged local information, but that was deprecated in *v24.02*).

-If *short\_channel\_id* is a short channel id, then only known channels with a matching *short\_channel\_id* are returned.
-Otherwise, it must be null.

-If *source* is a node id, then only channels leading from that node id are returned.

-If *destination* is a node id, then only channels leading to that node id are returned.

 Only one of *short\_channel\_id*, *source* or *destination* can be supplied.
 If nothing is supplied, data on all lightning channels known to this node, are returned.
 These can be local channels or public channels